boldare-lech/web-benchmark/README.md

 # web-benchmark
-Not everything from 'RECRUITMENT TASK' is DONE
+Not everything from 'RECRUITMENT TASK' is DONE due priorities.
+There was a lot of work in commercial projects.
+But it should ne enough to show abilities.

 ##About
 Simple project for website benchmarking.